bartmika/bartlomiejmika-hugo/content/post/2021/example-of-using-javascript-ajax-xmlhttprequest-with-django-jsonresponse-view.md

 - "Django"
 ---

-Forget [Axios](https://github.com/axios/axios) or any other third-party JavaScript library pertaining to API calling, the purpose of this article is to explain how to utilize the basic ``XmlHttpRequest`` with your Django project?
+Forget [Axios](https://github.com/axios/axios) or any other third-party JavaScript library pertaining to API calling, the purpose of this article is to explain how to utilize the basic ``XmlHttpRequest`` with your Django project.

 <!--more-->